de4liu/bigdata2021/README.md

 - [How to Fix Hive metastore db error](faqs/hive_debug.md)

 ## Databricks & Spark
+- [Install Apache Spark on your own computer](faqs/installLocalSpark.md): Install Apache Spark Virtual Machine with many featrues on your own computer (but no hadoop or Hive).
+This may take a while (e.g. 1 hour) to have everything ready.
 - [Use DataBricks Community Edition for Spark](https://databricks.com/try-databricks): Databricks provides a single node spark cluster for free.
 It is quite easy to start it with a Jupyter note environment.
 - [Mount s3 folder in Databricks](faqs/mounts3.md)
 <!-- - [Install JsonSerDe on your Cloudera VM](faqs/installJsonSerDe.md) -->